-If you’re after a bit more of the high life when you reach retirement, you’re probably going to need around £37,500 a year.
-Remember, your priorities will change as you get older, and the jet-setting lifestyle will probably switch for better life insurance.
+If you’re after a bit more of the high life when you reach retirement, you’re probably going to need around £37,500 a year as retirement income.
+But, remember, your priorities will change as you age, and the jet-setting lifestyle will probably switch for better life insurance.

 You’ll need a self-employed pension pot worth at least £750,000 when you retire to withdraw 5% for an annual income of £37,500.
 If you’re more on the conservative side and reckon you can earn 4% a year, you’ll need a pension pot worth at least £937,500.

-For most people, having a pension is essential to achieve these target income levels.
-The opportunity to contribute to your pension from your limited company’s pre-tax income and receive generous tax relief on your pension contributions make pensions an attractive savings vehicle for the self-employed.
+Having a pension is essential for most people to achieve these target income levels.
+Moreover, the opportunity to contribute to your pension from your limited company’s pre-tax income and receive generous tax relief on the pension contributions make pensions an attractive savings vehicle for self-employed workers.

 Pension options for self-employed People

-Once you hit state pension age, you’ll be eligible to get income from the government to see you through retirement – as long as you’ve contributed to national insurance (NI) for 35 years.
-A new flat-rate state pension was introduced in April 2016, which is based entirely on your national insurance record.
-You’ll probably get a proportion of your state pension if you’ve between 10-35 qualifying years of NI contributions.
+Once you hit state pension retirement age, you’ll be eligible to get income from the government to see you through retirement – as long as you’ve contributed to national insurance (NI) for 35 years.
+A new flat-rate state pension was introduced in April 2016 based entirely on your national insurance record.
+So you’ll probably get a proportion of your state pension if you have between 10-35 qualifying years of NI contributions.

 If you reached state pension age before 6 April 2016, the most you’ll get is £129.20 a week – which adds up to £6,718.40 a year.
 If you reached retirement age after 6 April 2016, you should get the new state pension of £168.60 a week, which is £8,767.20 a year.

 If you’ve ever worked for somebody else in the past, you might have built-up some entitlement to the additional state pension under the old system.
 You can check on the government’s website.

-The state pension is certainly a good supplement to the retirement income you generate from a personal pension, but it’s important you ask yourself whether you can comfortably rely on this during retirement.
+The state pension is undoubtedly an excellent supplement to the retirement income you generate from a personal pension.
+However, it’s important you ask yourself whether you can comfortably rely on this during retirement.